patternfly/patternfly-elements/elements/pfe-dropdown/README.md

 ### pfe-dropdown

 * `pfe-label` : This is an optional attribute string that you can provide to describe your dropdown, which appears in the dropdown toggle.
-* `disabled` : This is an optional attribute that you can provide to disable your dropdown.
+* `is_disabled` : This is an optional attribute that you can provide to disable your dropdown.
 Visually the dropdown will look disabled and mouse or keyboard events will have no impact on it.

 ### pfe-dropdown-item